BastidaNicolas/nextauth-prisma-stripe/README.md

         ```
     - Create the `/api/auth/[...nextauth]/route.ts` API route.
         - Initialization and configuration of the route handlers can be found [here](https://next-auth.js.org/configuration/initialization#route-handlers-app).
-        - Initialize a new PrismaClient and add the PrismaAdapter (reference: [PrismaAdapter](https://authjs.dev/reference/adapter/prisma)).
+        - Import prisma.ts and add the PrismaAdapter (reference: [PrismaAdapter](https://authjs.dev/reference/adapter/prisma)).
         - Import and add the desired authentication providers (in this case, [GoogleProvider](https://next-auth.js.org/providers/google)).
     - Wrap your main component in a Provider component that contains the SessionProvider.
     - Create a sign-in button client component that use the `useSession`, `signIn`, and `signOut` hooks from `"next-auth/react"`.